Ayessha Quraishi

 Ayessha Quraishi (born October 28, 1970) is a contemporary visual artist who lives and works in Karachi, Pakistan.

-Having received her initial art training from Karachi-based educator Nayyar Jamil, she has been working for over three decades on the development of her signature technique and visual language.
-Her practice often integrates various media including drawing, painting, sculpture, performance and digital photography.
+Quraishi received an initial art training from Karachi-based educator Nayyar Jamiland has since dedicated over three decades to refining her distinctive technique and visual language.
+Her artistic practice frequently incorporates a variety of mediums, including drawing, painting, sculpture, performance, and digital photography.

-Quraishi is a prominent artist whose work has been widely shown, both locally and internationally.
-She participated in the international Istanbul Biennial in 2019.
-More recently in 2020, Koel Gallery presented Quraishi’s major mid-career retrospective Between Light in Karachi, featuring works spanning thirty-five years (1985-2020) of her prolific and ongoing career.
-Accompanying the mid-career retrospective, a comprehensive monograph was published in February 2020.
+Quraishi's artwork has been showcased on an international scale, notably at the Istanbul Biennial in 2019.
+In 2020, the Koel Gallery in Karachi hosted a significant mid-career retrospective entitled "Between Light in Karachi," showcasing pieces spanning thirty-five years (1985-2020) of her prolific and ongoing career.
+Accompanying this retrospective was the publication of a comprehensive monograph in February 2020.

 Early life

-Ayessha Quraishi’s early years were spent in Cornwall and Islamabad before her family settled in Karachi in 1976.
-At the age of seven her father passed away which had a profound effect on her as she first came to question life, from its surface of fact to subtler dimensions.
-The transition from the representational to abstract was a natural process that found expression in her work from an early stage.
+Quraishi spent her formative years in Cornwall and Islamabad before her family established roots in Karachi in 1976.
+At the tender age of seven, the passing of her father profoundly impacted her, prompting her to delve into deeper questions about life, moving beyond its superficial realities to explore its subtler nuances.
+This transition from the representational to the abstract was a natural evolution that manifested in her artwork from an early juncture.

 Work

-Ayessha Quraishi initiated her art career as an art teacher at the Convent of Jesus and Mary, Karachi in 1988.
+Quraishi initiated her art career as an art teacher at the Convent of Jesus and Mary, Karachi in 1988.
 Between 1988 and 1993, she taught children at the Art Workshop alongside designing furniture.
-From 1993 to 2000, Ayessha worked as a business partner and designer for the store Solo.
-Subsequently from 2003 to 2010, she worked in the same capacity for Karachi-based home accessories store Object.
+From 1993 to 2000, Quraishi worked as a business partner and designer for the store Solo.
+Subsequently, from 2003 to 2010, she worked in the same capacity for Karachi-based home accessories store Object.

 In 2022 Quraishi and Marium Agha were nominated for the 2022 Sovereign Asian Art Prize.

 Art career

-Ayessha Quraishi’s work has been exhibited widely in Pakistan and internationally in both group and solo exhibitions.
+Ayessha Quraishi's work has been exhibited widely in Pakistan and internationally in both group and solo exhibitions.